Susana is a mother of three and has a background in psychology and counseling.

-Toys that are MASSIVE HITS for Kids with Sensory Issues
+Popular Toys for Kids With Sensory Issues

-Below, you'll find my top five personal recommendations for Christmas gifts for a child with Sensory Processing Disorder.
+Below, you'll find my top five personal recommendations for birthday gifts for a child with Sensory Processing Disorder.
 You'll also see a range of further ideas to match your child's specific sensory integration requirements.
 The toys I recommend are the ones that get the most use in our house and are based on our experience with our daughter's variety of sensory needs.

 We discovered that it can be a really difficult task trying to find gifts for children with autism, Asperger's, ADHD or Sensory Processing Disorder (SPD) that meet their specific play needs and enhance their progression towards sensory integration.